A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

 \begin{itemize} \item[1.]
 It is important to point out that to prove Theorem \ref{teo2} we use a method introduced by Tartar \cite{tartar1972interpolation} and adapted by Bona and Scott \cite[Theorem 4.3]{bona1976solutions}.
-This method was used first to prove the global well-posedness of IVP for the KdV equation on the whole line, and here, we adapt the spaces for our purpose. \item[2.]
+This method was first used to prove the global well-posedness of IVP for the KdV equation on the whole line, and here, we adapt the spaces for our purpose. \item[2.]
 Theorems \ref{t36} and \ref{t42} generalize the results in \cite{KomPig2020} for the general differential operator

 that is, considering appropriate values of $j$, we can recover the results in \cite{KomPig2020}.
-Additionally to that, considering the real line, the results proved here can be seen as extensions of \cite{Chentouf1,Chentouf,CaVi,CCKR, Valein}. \item[3.]
-Note that Theorem \ref{teoexpHs} extends (and recover) the previous results of \cite{CCKR,gallego} by proving the stabilization in ${\mathcal{B}}_{s, T}$ for $ 0\leq s \leq 2j+1$ with only a damping term, without the presence of the time-delay term. \item[4.]
-The mains results of the paper are summarized in the following table:
+Additionally to that, considering the real line, the results proved here can be seen as extensions of \cite{Chentouf,Chentouf1,CaVi,CCKR, Valein}, showing the dependence of the decay rate of the order $j$ of the operator $A$. \item[3.]
+Note that Theorem \ref{teoexpHs} extends (and recovers) the previous results of \cite{CCKR,gallego} by proving the stabilization in ${\mathcal{B}}_{s, T}$ for $ 0\leq s \leq 2j+1$ with only a damping term, without the presence of the time-delay term. \item[4.]
+The main results of the paper are summarized in the following table:

 \end{itemize}